forkmsrini/testsite2/books/index.md

 * The Pragmatic Programmer: From Journeyman to Master, *Andrew Hunt & David Thomas* - Write comments.
 Code clean.
 'Keep knowledge in plain text,' a quote from the book.
 (4/5)
 * Code Complete, *Steve McConnell* - 'Do not use booleans as status variables.'
 A good primer.
 (3.5/5)
+* THE PH.D.
+GRIND: A Ph.D.
+Student Memoir, [*Philip J. Guo*](http://pgbovine.net/PhD-memoir.htm) - PhD explained!
+Must read for aspirants and all other.
+The ebook is available [here](http://pgbovine.net/PhD-memoir/pguo-PhD-grind.pdf).
+(5/5)

 This list shall be updated from time to time when I have time...